Frankie Laine: Later years

 Laine settled on a hilltop in the Point Loma neighborhood of San Diego, where he was a supporter of local events and charities.
-In 2000, the San Diego Chamber of Commerce dubbed him "The Prince of Point Loma".
+In 2000, the San Diego Chamber of Commerce dubbed Laine "The Prince of Point Loma".

-His career slowed down a little in the 1980s due to triple and quadruple heart bypass surgeries, but he continued cutting albums, including Wheels Of A Dream (1998), Old Man Jazz (2002) and The Nashville Connection (2004).
+Laine's career slowed down a little in the 1980s due to triple and quadruple heart bypass surgeries, but he continued cutting albums, including Wheels Of A Dream (1998), Old Man Jazz (2002) and The Nashville Connection (2004).

-In 1986, he recorded the album Round Up with Erich Kunzel and the Cincinnati Pops Orchestra, which made it to the classical charts.
-Laine was reportedly pleased and amused, having also placed songs on the rhythm & blues and popular charts in his time.
+In 1986, Laine recorded the album Round Up with Erich Kunzel and the Cincinnati Pops Orchestra, which made it to the classical charts.
+He was reportedly pleased and amused, having also placed songs on the rhythm & blues and popular charts in his time.

-He recorded his last song, "Taps/My Buddy", shortly after the 9/11 terrorist attack on America.
+Laine recorded his last song, "Taps/My Buddy", shortly after the 9/11 terrorist attack on America.
 The song was dedicated to the New York City firefighters, and Laine stipulated that profits from the song were to be donated, in perpetuity, to the New York Fire Department.

-On June 12, 1996, he was presented with a Lifetime Achievement Award at the 27th Annual Songwriters’ Hall of Fame awards ceremony at the New York Sheraton.
+On June 12, 1996, Laine was presented with a Lifetime Achievement Award at the 27th Annual Songwriters’ Hall of Fame awards ceremony at the New York Sheraton.
 On his 80th birthday, the United States Congress declared him to be a national treasure.
 Then, a decade later on March 30, 2003, Laine celebrated his 90th birthday, and several of his old friends, Herb Jeffries, Patti Page and Kay Starr, attended his birthday party in San Diego, helping him blow out the candles.

 Final appearance and death

-In 2006, he appeared on the PBS My Music special despite a recent stroke, performing "That's My Desire", and received a standing ovation.
+In 2006, Laine appeared on the PBS My Music special despite a recent stroke, performing "That's My Desire", and received a standing ovation.
 It was his last public performance.

 Laine died of heart failure on February 6, 2007, at Scripps Mercy Hospital in San Diego, aged 93.
-A memorial mass was held on February 12 at the Immaculata parish church on the campus of the University of San Diego.
-The following day, his ashes, along with those of his late wife Nan Grey, were scattered over the Pacific Ocean.
-The New York Times remembered him as "a singer who achieved enormous popularity in the 1940s and 50s with a robust voice and a string of hits including 'That’s My Desire,' 'Mule Train,' 'Ghost Riders in the Sky' and 'Jezebel.'"
+A memorial mass was held six days later at the Immaculata parish church on the campus of the University of San Diego.
+On February 13, his ashes, along with those of his late wife Nan Grey, were scattered over the Pacific Ocean.
+The New York Times remembered Laine as "a singer who achieved enormous popularity in the 1940s and 50s with a robust voice and a string of hits including 'That’s My Desire,' 'Mule Train,' 'Ghost Riders in the Sky' and 'Jezebel.'"